horietakehiro/NstPlaycloud/README.md

 # NstPlaycloud
 NstPlaycloud provides you a playground on your web browser, where you can try [Neural Style Transfer](https://www.tensorflow.org/tutorials/generative/style_transfer) with any images you like.
-This app is designed to be deployed on AWS, so it's named play**cloud**, instead of play**ground**.
+This app is designed to be deployed on AWS, so it's named as  play**cloud**, instead of play**ground**.

 ## Prerequirement(AWS)
 - Route53 Domain